+9 July 2012

+Dear Pupils

-29 June 2012 Dear Pupils Inspection of Sutherland Primary School, Stoke-on-Trent ST3 3DY I would like to thank you, on behalf of all the inspectors, for making us so welcome when we inspected your school recently.
+Inspection of St Peter's CofE Primary School, Manchester, M27 0WA

+I would like to thank you for making us so welcome when we inspected your school recently.
 We really enjoyed talking to you all and hearing your views.
-Your school is a good one.
-Your behaviour in lessons is good and we were impressed by how courteous and polite you were.
-You do a lot to help improve the school, for instance, through the school council and as playground leaders.
+We agree with you, you go to a good school.
+Your behaviour in lessons is good and we were impressed by how courteous and polite you were and how well you got on with each other and adults in your school.
+You do a lot to help improve the school, for instance, through the school council, as playground leaders and through helping younger children with their reading.
+We also saw how much some of you enjoyed taking part in assembly and we enjoyed hearing some of you play the violin.

 You make good progress and you reach the same standards as other pupils nationally.
+Your reading is even better than this.
 You all told us how much you enjoy your lessons.
-We noticed that some of you sometimes found tasks too difficult or too easy, so we have asked the teachers to make sure you always get the right amount of support and challenge to make sure you can all do your best, especially in your phonics and guided-reading lessons.
-We saw what good guidance you get from teachers in your writing and your mathematics so we have asked your teachers to make sure you get the same good advice in other subjects, too.
+We did notice that some of you sometimes found tasks too easy, so we have asked the teachers to make sure you always get the right amount of challenge to make sure you can all do your best.
 You work really well with a partner and in small groups to solve problems so we have asked your teachers to make sure you have more opportunities to work in this way.

 The headteacher and staff are working to make your school even better.
 You can all help by continuing to work hard.
+I wish you every success for the future and hope that you continue to enjoy your learning.

+Yours sincerely,

-We wish you every success for the future and hope that you continue to enjoy your learning.
-Yours sincerely Judith Tolley Lead inspector Any complaints about the inspection or the report should be made following the procedures set out in the guidance 'Complaining about inspections', which is available from Ofsted's website: www.ofsted.gov.uk.
+Judith Tolley Lead Inspector

+Any complaints about the inspection or the report should be made following the procedures set out in the guidance 'Complaining about inspections', which is available from Ofsted's website: www.ofsted.gov.uk.
 If you would like Ofsted to send you a copy of the guidance, please telephone 0300 123 4234, or email enquiries@ofsted.gov.uk.